 Respite for Families

-A facilitator (worker) works with adults and their families to identify their respite needs, develops plans, and find the resources that are right for them.
+- A Respite Access Facilitator works with adults and their families to identify their respite needs, develops plans, and find the resources that are right for them.

 Why register with the CHAP Program?

-- Flexibility & Independence: Once registered, families can access CHAP workers as much or as little as needed.
+- Once registered, families can access CHAP workers as much or as little as needed.
 Families receive and review the profiles of workers and independently negotiate with and hire a worker who best suits their needs